Luzones: Luzones as sailors

 The Luzones were also pioneer seafarers, and it is recorded that the Portuguese were not only witnesses but also direct beneficiaries of Lusung's involvement.
 Many Luzones chose Malacca as their base of operations because of its strategic importance.
-When the Portuguese finally took Malacca in 1512 AD, the resident Luzones held important government posts in the former sultanate.
+When the Portuguese finally took Malacca in 1512, the resident Luzones held important government posts in the former sultanate.
 They were also large-scale exporters and ship owners that regularly sent junks to China, Brunei, Sumatra, Siam and Sunda.
 One Lusung official by the name of Surya Diraja annually sent 175 tons of pepper to China and had to pay the Portuguese 9000 cruzados in gold to retain his plantation.
-His ships became part of the first Portuguese fleet that paid an official visit to the Chinese empire in 1517 AD.
+His ships became part of the first Portuguese fleet that paid an official visit to the Chinese empire in 1517.

 The Portuguese were soon relying on Luzones bureaucrats for the administration of Malacca and on Luzones warriors, ships and pilots for their military and commercial ventures in East Asia.

-It was through the Luzones who regularly sent ships to China that the Portuguese discovered the ports of Canton in 1514 AD.
-And it was on Luzones ships that the Portuguese were able to send their first diplomatic mission to China 1517 AD.
+It was through the Luzones who regularly sent ships to China that the Portuguese discovered the ports of Canton in 1514.
+And it was on Luzones ships that the Portuguese were able to send their first diplomatic mission to China 1517.
 The Portuguese had the Luzones to thank for when they finally established their base at Macao in the mid-1500s.

 The Luzones were also instrumental in guiding Portuguese ships to discover Japan.
 The Western world first heard of Japan through Marco Polo and then the Portuguese.
 But it was through the Luzones that the Portuguese had their first encounter with the Japanese.
 The Portuguese king commissioned his subjects to get good pilots that could guide them beyond the seas of China and Malacca.
-In 1540 AD, the Portuguese king's factor in Brunei, Brás Baião, recommended to his king the employment of Lusung pilots because of their reputation as "discoverers."
-Thus it was through Luzones navigators that Portuguese ships found their way to Japan in 1543 AD.
-In 1547 AD, Jesuit missionary and Catholic saint Francis Xavier encountered his first Japanese convert from Satsuma disembarking from a Lusung ship in Malacca.
+In 1540, the Portuguese king's factor in Brunei, Brás Baião, recommended to his king the employment of Lusung pilots because of their reputation as "discoverers."
+Thus it was through Luzones navigators that Portuguese ships found their way to Japan in 1543.
+In 1547, Jesuit missionary and Catholic saint Francis Xavier encountered his first Japanese convert from Satsuma disembarking from a Lusung ship in Malacca.